ALM reports – a short review

 Cumulative gap is computed as the sum of the interval gaps across buckets.

-Other ALM Risk Measurement Tools
+Other ALM reports

 Fall in Market Value of Equity or Economic value of equity at risk

 Fall in market value of equity depicts a change in the market value of equity due to changes in market values of assets and liabilities.
 The respective change in assets and liabilities is computed from the interest rate shock derived, based on the value at risk (VaR) approach.